majorleaguetagpro/Rules/README.md

     * The first map of the season will also be the last.

 ### Section 3 - Game Settings
-1. The settings from the "Competitive Settings" checkbox must be used.
+1. The settings from the "Competitive Settings" checkbox must be used for the first half.
 This includes:
     * 10 minute duration
     * No cap limit
     * User scripts disabled
     * Respawn warnings disabled
+2. Second half settings should be identical to first half settings except Overtime should be turned on (with OT Juke Juice off and Respawn increment off) and the initial score must reflect the score at the end of the first half.
-2. The server will default to Dallas, TX.
+3. The server will default to Dallas, TX.
     * Dallas-2 should only be used in the event that the primary Dallas server is unavailable or experiencing significant connectivity issues.

 ## Article III - Rosters